CDQ-Lab/AI-Cyber-Lab-2026/README.md

 ## 📜 Learning Log
 * **Feb 27, 2026:** Established secure remote access architecture.
 Deployed Open WebUI for a centralized AI dashboard and configured a private VPN tunnel.
 This allows encrypted, off-site interaction with the local LLM environment without exposing server ports to the public internet.
 * **Feb 14, 2026:** Initial lab initialization.
 Established local API connectivity between Python and Ollama.
 Automated first vulnerability scan analysis.
+* **March 22, 2026:** Upgraded ai_recon to v2.0.
+Implemented argparse for a professional CLI experience and added multi-host subnet scanning.
+Successfully tested remote "Distributed Intelligence" by running scans on a remote endpoint and processing the data on the local lab's high-VRAM GPU via VPN tunnel.